 Intersections Between Environmental Justice and Geopolitics

 Critical Environmental Geopolitics is concerned with applying an interrogative lens to the intersections between the environment (material and non-material) and the actors and institutions that are enmeshed in geopolitics.
-The field privileges inquiry that is rooted in social justice, activism, and inequality, and uses geographers’ multi-dimensional use of space as a critical tool to diagnose environmental and social problems.
+The field privileges inquiry rooted in social justice, activism, and inequality, and uses geographers’ multidimensional understanding of space as a critical tool to diagnose environmental and social problems.
 Environmental justice (EJ) and geopolitics have traditionally been considered separate disciplinary spheres.
-However, the ever-expanding tentacles of capitalism into new forms of socio-environmental life, combined with the volatility of climate change, have resulted in transformations of political institutions, sociotechnical knowledge, and material environments.
-Conceptually, the effects of these transformations are not easily understood through conventional disciplines due to disciplinary policing, the unequal power relations between academic authors from the Global North working in the Global South, as well as the lack of empirical rigor associated with long-term and place-based research involving local peoples.
+However, the ever-expanding tentacles of capitalism into new forms of socio-environmental life, combined with the volatility of climate change, have led to transformations in political institutions, sociotechnical knowledge, and material environments.
+Conceptually, the effects of these transformations are not easily understood within conventional disciplines due to disciplinary policing, the unequal power relations between academic authors from the Global North working in the Global South, and the lack of empirical rigor in long-term, place-based research involving local peoples.

 My research at the intersection of environmental justice and critical geopolitics asks how these transformations are affecting the lives and environments of some of the poorest and most vulnerable people on the planet.
 EJ’s research attention to Black Indigenous and People of Color (BIPOC) has helped to unveil how processes of industrialization, state capture, techno-politics, neoliberalism, and capitalism have led to bodily harm and enhanced vulnerability to climate change.
 Critical Environmental Geopolitics brings a multi-theoretical toolkit to help understand why these changes are occurring and identify their impacts.
-Geopolitics also centers on spatiality, place, and power relations as key components for understanding the interactions between both human and non-human actants.
-By engaging theories such as Foucault’s biopolitics, biopower, Agamben’s thanatopolitics, and Mbembe’s Necropolitics, we can dive deeper into how environmental problems are created and the vicious outcomes affecting indigenous communities.
+Geopolitics also centers on spatiality, place, and power relations as key components in understanding interactions between human and non-human actants.
+By engaging with theories such as Foucault’s biopolitics and biopower, Agamben’s thanatopolitics, and Mbembe’s Necropolitics, we can delve deeper into how environmental problems are created and the vicious outcomes that affect indigenous communities.

-A hallmark of my research has been the deep empiricism and rigor I bring to understanding environmental justice and critical geopolitics.
+A hallmark of my research has been the deep empiricism and rigor I bring to the study of environmental justice and critical geopolitics.
 This empiricism is drawn from the use of mixed methods that include: ethnographic methods (such as key informant interviews, survey/panel data, home-stays, and group workshops); geospatial data science methods (such as the integrated use of global positioning systems, remote sensing, and geospatial analysis), and statistical analysis (such as the use of regressions, species distribution models fitted using Hierarchical Modeling of Species Communities and Markov Chain Monte Carlo simulations).
 I often organize the work from conceptualization to publication and engagement.
-By doing place-based research that recognizes local people’s perspectives and contexts, I can offer an analysis that is more accurate and nuanced, and thus has the potential to be more impactful for environmental justice efforts.
+By conducting place-based research that recognizes local people’s perspectives and contexts, I can offer an analysis that is more accurate and nuanced, and thus more impactful for environmental justice efforts.

 The Environmental Politics of Life and Death